-The first comprehensive retrospective ever organized of the paintings of Henri Rousseau will open at The Museum of Modern Art in New York on Thursday, February 21, 1985.
-Sponsored jointly by the Museum and the Reunion des Musees Nationaux de France, HENRI ROUSSEAU features approximately 60 works by the artist, dating from the beginning of his documented career in 1886 through his last completed painting, The Dream of 1910.
+A first-ever comprehensive retrospective of the paintings of Henri Rousseau will open at The Museum of Modern Art in New York on Thursday, February 21.
+Organized jointly by the Museum and the Réunion des Musées Nationaux de France, HENRI ROUSSEAU features approximately 60 works by the artist, dating from the beginning of his documented career in 1886 through his last completed painting, The Dream of 1910.
 Included will be almost all of Rousseau's acknowledged masterpieces as well as several key works from foreign collections that have never before been on view in the United States.
 The exhibition will run through June 4.